 - Van Winkle’s Restaurant: With fine dining (filet mignon and rack of lamb) and pub fare (pizza and mozzarella sticks) in the same on-site Kaatskill Mountain Club Hotel restaurant, everyone in your party will find something to keep them toasty in an equally warm ambiance.
 Menus change seasonally.
 Executive chef and manager Tim Lang is a Culinary Institute of America graduate.

-- Scottie’s Summit Lodge: At a 3,200-foot elevation, dine on soup, chilis, hot dogs, baked potatoes, burgers, and sandwiches without leaving the slopes at Scottie’s Summit Lodge
+- Scottie’s Summit Lodge: At a 3,200-foot elevation, dine on soup, chilis, hot dogs, baked potatoes, burgers, and sandwiches without leaving the slopes.

-- The Main Bar: On the main floor, north side of the lodge, at the Main Bar, you’ll find drinks with television screens for the game, live bands, and DJs
+- The Main Bar: On the main floor, north side of the lodge, at the Main Bar, you’ll find drinks with TVs for watching games, live bands, and DJs.

 Rentals and Gear

-Hunter Mountain Rental Shop next to the Learning Zone and Hunter One offers Burton snowboards, boots, and binding; Head skis, boots, and helmets; Rossignol skis and boots; Salomon skis and boots; Goode ski poles; and more.
-Rental rates begin at $40 for one-day rentals of skiing or snowboarding equipment for adults and $33 for children.
+Hunter Mountain Rental Shop on the upper floor of the Learning Center offers Burton snowboards, boots, and bindings; Head skis, boots, and helmets; and other brands.
+Rental rates begin at $43 for one-day rentals of skiing or snowboarding equipment for adults and $35 for children.
 While the majority of the equipment available is to-learn or beginner, there is a small fleet of performance equipment to rent.
-It’s recommended to pre-order the performance equipment as it is limited.

 Lessons and Clinics

-Hunter Mountain is offering a special Peak Discovery Program in which beginners ages 13 and up can receive a special deal for three days of lessons, rentals, and lift tickets.
-Beyond that, adults (13+) can take private, group, progression, or seasonal lessons at different levels.
+Adults (13+) can take private, group, progression, or seasonal lessons at different levels.
 Kids programs include the use of a special SunKid conveyor lift.
-Group lessons are separated into Explorers (ages 4-6, skiing only) and Mountaineers (ages 7-12, skiing or snowboarding) and seasonal programs are available for the kids, too.
+Group lessons are separated into Explorers (ages 4-6, skiing only) and Mountaineers (ages 7-12, skiing or snowboarding).
+Camps and workshops are available (for example, an "Intro to Bumps" workshop to learn to ski moguls).

 Skiing and Snowboarding Alternatives